-Wildfires, earthquakes, and hurricanes displaced thousands of people last year.
-People lost their homes, and with that, their belongings.
-For many artists, their home is not only where they sleep, but where they generate, finish, and store much of their artwork.
+Fires, floods, and natural disasters affect artists every year.
+Creatives can lose their homes, studios, inventory, artwork, and livelihood.
+For many artists, their home is not only where they sleep, but where they produce and store much of their artwork.
 That artwork, along with equipment and supplies, frequently comprise an artist’s major assets.
-Anything from a natural disaster to your neighbor’s faulty wiring could threaten your body of work.
+Anything from a hurricane to your neighbor’s faulty wiring could threaten your body of work.

-While museums and galleries design their spaces with concrete and fire-resistant walls and hire security teams to wait out storms alongside their collections, chances are most artists do not have those resources readily available.
-However, there are several measures artists can easily take to protect their body of work when disaster strikes.
+While museums and galleries design their spaces with concrete, fire-resistant walls and hire security teams to wait out storms alongside their collections, chances are most artists do not have such resources readily available.
+However, there are several measures artists can take to easily protect their body of work when disaster strikes.

-Whether you are a painter, sculptor, filmmaker or performance artist, you must document your work.
-For contemporary artists, much of your work is ephemeral.
-For performance artists, often the only evidence of your work is documentation, such as photographs or recordings.
-You’ll always want to make sure you have the right lighting and equipment, in order to effectively document your work while ensuring that the resulting images are high-quality.
-Aside from gaining the peace of mind that you’ve recorded your work, you’ll likely be able to use these images for sales purposes, such as creating a catalogue or uploading your works online.
+Whether you are a painter, sculptor, filmmaker, or performance artist, you must document your work.
+Many contemporary artists produce ephemeral artwork.
+For performance artists, documentation such as photographs or recordings is essential.
+It’s important to make sure you have the right lighting and equipment in order to effectively document your work.
+Printing high-quality photos are also necessary.
+Aside from gaining the peace of mind that you’ve recorded your work, you’ll likely be able to use the images for sales, such as creating a catalog or uploading your work online.

-Documenting your work properly may require investing in high-quality cameras and lenses.
-This equipment should be protected, just like your materials.
-The easiest way to do that is to make sure you have homeowner’s or renter’s insurance, which can cost as little as $5 a month.
-You’ll also want to be mindful of documenting your work as you move through your process – take photos at pivotal steps along the way of your art-making process, so that you can refer back to these steps should you need to recreate a piece or find inspiration moving forward.
+Photographing your artwork properly may require investing in high-quality cameras and lenses.
+All of this equipment should be protected, just like your art materials.
+The easiest way to protect these assets is to make sure you have homeowner’s or renter’s insurance, which can cost as little as $5 a month.
+You’ll also want to be mindful of documenting your work as you move through your process – take photos at pivotal steps along the way.
+It can be useful to refer back to these steps should you need to recreate a piece or find inspiration moving forward.

 “The first thing I say to young artists, ‘Is your data backed up?’” said Nomi Mishkin.
-Mishkin, a New York-based artist, uses a triple back up system and advises young artists they should do the same.
+Mishkin, a New York-based artist, uses a triple back up system and advises young artists to do the same.

-Mishkin maintains three digital copies of her art portfolio.
-She keeps one copy on her computer’s hard drive, one in the cloud and another on a hard drive at her mom’s house.
+Mishkin keeps three digital copies of her art portfolio.
+She keeps one copy on her computer’s hard drive, one in the cloud, and another on a hard drive at her mom’s house.
 Every few months, Mishkin updates her art portfolio and switches out the hard drive at her mom’s.

 When asked if Mishkin insured any of her work, she responded that it is simply impractical, even for many more established artists, to insure their work.
 “I do not insure my artwork,” she said.
 “For the majority of contemporary art that is made, it is cheaper to remake it than it is to insure it.”